 The main living and dining areas open out to the extensive lush green gardens and an excellent, slim 50 ft swimming pool with a Jacuzzi on the side.
 The Sri Lankan rice and curries served at Horathapola, cooked in traditional clay pots over a firewood flame, are prepared with ingredients grown on the estate according to guests’ spice preference and are mouth-wateringly delicious.
 As the owner is a wildlife enthusiast who operates Kulu Safaris, the extensive library on Sri Lanka's natural habitats, heritage and culture is no surprise.

-Horathapola Estate is a tranquil colonial-style boutique hotel hidden within a vast green coconut belt of the Western province – an idyllic rural paradise a touch over an hour north east of Colombo’s airport.
+Horathapola Estate is hidden within a vast green coconut belt of Sri Lanka's Western province – an idyllic rural paradise a touch over an hour north east of Colombo’s airport.

 Red Dot Average Score - 19 Reviews